dreamcatcher-tech/network/Inbox/2024-01-31 1142 kv queue as trigger for a new branch.md

 Write permissions and signing could be handled inside the repos, with an access.md file

+listen for key changes can be used to know when something is done or not ? like when a branch has closed ?
+But how reliable is listen ? will it always stick around, or will it get reinvoked if there is an error ?
+What about broadcastchannel ?
+If we use queue for everything, this surely must be reliable.
 ## Streaming splices
 User would send in a message telling some IO to execute.